 All events are free and open to the public

 School of Visual Arts (SVA) presents Critical Information, an interdisciplinary graduate student conference examining the contemporary dialogue between art, media, and society.
 Sponsored by the MFA Art Criticism and Writing Department at SVA, the Critical Information conference provides a critical forum for current scholarship exploring the juncture of media, theory, criticism, and the visual arts.
-Lawrence Weschler, Director Emeritus of the New York Institute for the Humanities at NYU, will deliver the keynote address, “A Typology of Convergences: Towards a Unified Field Theory of Cultural Transmission.”
+Claire Bishop, Associate Professor in the PhD Program in Art History at CUNY Graduate Center, New York, will deliver the keynote address, which will draw from her recent book “Artificial Hells: Participatory Art and the Politics of Spectatorship”.

 School of Visual Arts (SVA) in New York City is an established leader and innovator in the education of artists.
 From its inception in 1947, the faculty has been comprised of professionals working in the arts and art-related fields.
 SVA provides an environment that nurtures creativity, inventiveness and experimentation, enabling students to develop a strong sense of identity and a clear direction of purpose.